rylarson/tao-chef-talk/index.md

 ## Environments

+Note:
+   * Explain some common problems that many organizations encounter with regards to development, test, and build environments.
+   * Then, about some creative ways we use and plan to use DevOps tools to solve these problems.

+--page-break--

+## Environments - problems

 ![Snowflakes](http://www.fortvilleaction.com/uploads/3/7/1/0/37104089/6760459_orig.gif)

 Note:
-   * Our environments were all snowflakes
+   * Our environments are all snowflakes
-   * We spent a lot of time ($$$) troubleshooting problems between peoples different environments
+   * We spend a lot of time ($$$) troubleshooting problems between peoples different environments
    * New developers take a long time to come on board because they have to find somebody who remembers how to configure tools
    * We had documentation but it quickly became stale